Manichaeism: Iran

 Manichaeans in Iran tried to assimilate their religion along with Islam in the Muslim caliphates.
 Relatively little is known about the religion during the first century of Islamic rule.
 During the early caliphates, Manichaeism attracted many followers.
-It had a significant appeal among the Muslim society, especially among the elites.
-Due to the appeal of its teachings, many Muslims adopted the ideas of its theology and some even became dualists.
-An apologia for Manichaeism ascribed to ibn al-Muqaffa' defended its phantasmagorical cosmogony and attacked the fideism of Islam and other monotheistic religions.
-The Manichaeans had sufficient structure to have a head of their community.
+It had a significant appeal among Muslim society, especially among the elites.
+A part of Manichaeism that specifically appealed to the Sasanians was the Manichaean gods' names.
+The names Mani had assigned to the gods of his religion show identification with those of the Zoroastrian pantheon, even though some divine beings he incorporates are non-Iranian.
+For example, Jesus, Adam, and Eve were named Xradesahr, Gehmurd, and Murdiyanag.
+Because of these familiar names, Manichaeism did not feel completely foreign to the Zoroastrians.
+Due to the appeal of its teachings, many Sasanians adopted the ideas of its theology and some even became dualists.